-CNVC Certified Trainer from Brooklyn, New York, USA
+CNVC Certified Trainer from New York, United States

 Listen in as Dian shares her tips and sense of urgency around bringing NVC skills to work: 1) How to use your imagination (visualization!) to help you connect with somatic responses and needs; and 2) Five built-in advantages to sharing NVC in the work place.

 - Make use of felt-sense and somatic awareness to support faster and deeper shifts in yourself and others

 - Master silent empathy to give more ease and flow in your empathy guessing

 - "Streetify" your NVC practice by learning how to make your NVC practice more fluent, colloquial, and "natural" and match the person you're speaking with

 - De-mystify empathy guessing by learning to identify key linguistic queues

 - Build an "emergency empathy" tool kit---with "quick fixes" for challenging situations by using each step of the model for maximum effectiveness

 - Interplay both the NVC "mindset" (consciousness/intention) and the NVC "tool kit" for greater ease, fluency and effectiveness

 When we apply and practice NVC over a number of months in an organization, it can create group norms that make learning go deep faster.
 These new norms can impact people's interactions with others both inside and outside of work.
 From here, there's potential for people to start seeing value when they share these skills and experiences.
 This may create a ripple effect of interest in applying NVC across different domains in life.